 How to Visit Egypt Safely as a Woman

-The stark reality is that Egypt is a conservative Muslim country.
+The reality is that Egypt is a conservative Muslim country.

 Avoid clingy fabrics

-Think loose flowing (not form fitting) ankle length skirts/trousers and wrist length tunic style tops, plus a head scarf.
-Choose lightweight fabrics and check that they are not see-through in sunlight!
-Expect it to be hot, so choose floaty cottons and linens, or technical fabrics that wick sweat away.
-You will walk a lot, so you’ll want shoes/sandals that are comfortable.
+Think loose flowing (not form-fitting) ankle-length skirts/trousers and wrist-length tunic style tops, plus a headscarf.
+Choose lightweight fabrics and check that they are not see-through in the sunlight!
+Expect it to be hot, so choose floaty cotton and linen, or technical fabrics that wick sweat away.

-Pick lightweight quick drying fabrics.
-While cotton is good, cotton jersey will soon become sweat-stained and uncomfortable.
-It also takes ages to dry after you’ve washed it.
-Linen is comfortable when it’s very hot but remember that it soon crumples and looks travel stained.
+Linen is comfortable when it’s very hot but remember that it soon crumples and looks travel-stained.
 Linen blend fabrics offer a good compromise.

 Stock up on breathable, quick-drying underwear, then wash and wear as you go.
-If you’ve never tried ExOfficio Give-N-Go Sport Mesh Hipkinis before, these are the ultimate travel undies for women, top rated by travel bloggers.
-Breathable, comfortable and super quick to dry, you’ll manage with three pairs.
-“One to wear, one to wash and one for spare”.
+If you’ve never tried ExOfficio Give-N-Go undies before, these are the ultimate travel pants for women, top-rated by women travel bloggers.
+Breathable, comfortable, and super quick to dry, you’ll manage with three pairs.
+“One to wear, one to wash, and one for spare”.
 Five pairs as a maximum.

 Choosing the Right Luggage

-For your trip to Egypt, traveling with a carry-on only will save you time and help to keep you and your belongings safe.
+For your trip to Egypt, traveling with a carry-on only will save you time and it will help to keep you and your belongings safe and together.

-Our favourite carry-on bag is the Osprey Women’s Fairview 40 Travel Pack.
+My favourite carry-on bag is the Osprey Women’s Fairview 40 Travel Pack.
 It has all the rugged functionality you’d expect from an Osprey bag; it’s designed for women and it conforms to EU maximum Carry-On luggage size.
-There’s even space for your laptop…
+There’s even space for your laptop.

-If you do choose to check your luggage:
+If you do need to check your luggage: